 Documentation – The student must complete all documentation according to the nominated standard:

-Review and sign on to a CS entry permit
+1. Issue and review a CS entry permit

 Other evidence collection – Heightsafe Solutions trainer / assessor will complete an observation checklist detailing the required performance outcome for each student.
 We collect video and picture evidence of task completions which are stored securely with the training records of that session.
 Please let us know beforehand if there may be security or personal issues with us collecting this type of evidence.